leoasis/activerecord-futures/README.md

 so things like `#each`, `#map`, `#collect` all trigger the future.

 Also, ActiveRecord::Relation instances get all the calculation methods provided by the ActiveRecord::Calculations module "futurized", that means, for `#count` you get `#future_count`, for `#sum` you get `#future_sum` and so on.
-These future calculations are triggered by executing the `#value` method, which also return the actual result of the calculation.
+If the calculation returns a list of values, for example with a `#future_pluck` or a grouped `#future_count`, the future will be triggered with the `#to_a` method (or any of the methods that delegate to `#to_a`).
+If it returns a single value, the future will be triggered when you execute the `#value` method.

 ## Database support

 ### SQlite

 SQlite doesn't support multiple statement queries.
-Currently this gem doesn't fall back to the normal behavior if the adapter does not support futures, but this is in the road map :)
+ActiveRecord::Futures will fall back to normal query execution, that is, it will execute the future's query whenever the future is triggered, but it will not execute the other futures' queries.

 ### MySQL

 Multi statement queries are supported by the mysql2 gem since version 0.3.12b1, so you'll need to use that one or a newer one.
 Currently the adapter provided inherits the built-in one in Rails, and it also sets the MULTI_STATEMENTS flag to allow multiple queries in a single command.
+If you have an older version of the gem, ActiveRecord::Futures will fall back to normal query execution.

 ### Postgres

 The pg gem supports multiple statement queries by using the `send_query` method and retrieving the results via `get_result`.

+### Other databases

+In general, ActiveRecord::Futures will look for a method `#supports_futures?` in the adapter.
+So any adapter that returns false when calling the method, or does not respond to it, will fall back to normal query execution.
+If you want to have support for ActiveRecord::Futures with your database, feel free to create a pull request with it, or create your own gem, or just create an issue.

 ## Contributing